 Host Dan Wunderlich covers community outreach, communications, promotion, social media and new technology — all from a ministry perspective.
 Each episode is a conversation with a church leader or other expert who has used the featured strategy or tool.
 Often, episodes take a deeper dive through real-world experiences on topics first covered in the MyCom e-newsletter.

 You can also glean information from casual conversations with bishops and leaders, authors and others who offer spiritual nutrition and exercises on the Get Your Spirit in Shape podcast.

 Listening to podcasts is worth your effort and time, especially if you want to learn the latest tips from experts.
 Listening can also save you time.
 Imagine how long it would take to read all of the latest books about marketing strategies!

 You may have tuned out of podcasts because the content universe (and quality) seemed so vast and varied.
 Or you’ve had questions about whether to download episodes, which service to use and the best way to listen without extra fees.

 Adopting a new technology can seem overwhelming at first.
 With the points covered here, listening to podcasts can become as familiar as using Facebook or your app of choice.

 Josh’s other favorite podcasts

-Marketing music in a past life, Josh Mullenix, senior email marketing specialist at United Methodist Communications, decided to switch his focus to church marketing four years ago after failing to convince multiple music companies that 80s new wave was going to make a comeback.
-Loving activities associated with being in the mountains like hiking and biking, Josh has finally succumbed to enjoying the beach, with his ocean-loving wife and two daughters.
+Having marketed music in a past life, Josh Mullenix, manager, electronic marketing at United Methodist Communications, decided to switch his focus to church marketing several years ago after failing to convince multiple music companies that '80s new wave was going to make a comeback.
+Loving activities such as hiking and biking and anything associated with being in the mountains, Josh has finally succumbed to enjoying the beach, with his ocean-loving wife and two daughters.
 He can neither confirm nor deny that he's toured with Donny and Marie Osmond.